FacetWP/use-child-theme/README.md

 ## How it works

 ```
-- Is this a child theme?
+- If current theme is NOT a child theme:
-    - No
     - If child theme doesn't exist, create it
-        - Nag users to switch to child theme
+    - Alert users to switch to child theme
 ```

 ## How to use it